Molluscum contagiosum is caused by a virus that is a member of the poxvirus family. You can get the infection in different ways.

 Exams and Tests

-Individual lesions may be removed surgically.
+Individual lesions may be removed with minor surgery.
 This is done by scraping, de-coring, freezing, or through needle electrosurgery.
 Laser treatment may also be used.
-Surgical removal of individual lesions may result in scarring.
+Surgical removal of individual lesions may sometimes result in scarring.

 Molluscum contagiosum lesions may persist from a few months to a few years.
 They eventually disappear without scarring, unless there has been excessive scratching, which may leave marks.